What is a CIO?

 This person makes crucial business decisions concerning the organization’s technological strategy, and interfaces with other C-level executives in order to communicate needs, process and progress.

-Specific job responsibilities include:
+CIO job responsibilities include:

 - Streamlining platforms, systems and processes